alexanderswann-noaa/Benthic-LiDAR-Mapping/README.md

 Follow the steps below to set up your `anaconda` environment, install dependencies, and run a simple unit test to validate proper installation.

-### Install
-## Install Part A: Prepare Environment for Install
+## Install Part A: Prepare Conda Environment for Install

 1a.
-Before getting started, install [`minconda`](https://docs.anaconda.com/miniconda/) on your machine if it's not already.
+Iinstall [`minconda`](https://docs.anaconda.com/miniconda/) on your machine if it's not already.
-Then follow the steps below to install the python dependencies:
+Then follow the steps below to prepare your conda environment for this Repository's Code:
 <br>
 <br>